jordansissel/fpm/README.md

 * Tweaking existing packages (removing files, changing metadata/dependencies)
 * Stripping pre/post/maintainer scripts from packages

+## Get with the download

+You can install fpm with gem:

+    gem install fpm

+It ships with 'fpm' and 'fpm-npm' tools.

 ## The State

 I currently only support producing deb packages, but rpm and other package